alissa-huskey/python-class/docs/lessons/web-apis.md

 print("latitude:", latitude)
 ```

-To import more multiple items from a module put them in a comma separated list.
+To import multiple items from a module put them in a comma separated list.

 ```python
 from private import LAT, LNG